 The City’s current water supply consists of imported surface water from the Calleguas Municipal Water District (CMWD), groundwater from the United Water Conservation District (UWCD), and local groundwater from City wells.
-The City blends water from these three sources to achieve an appropriate balance between water quality, quantity, and cost.
+The City blends water from these three sources to achieve a balance between water quality, quantity and cost.

 Imported State Water

 To provide for long-range improvement of its water quality, the City annexed to Calleguas Municipal Water District in February 1961.
 CMWD is a member agency of the Metropolitan Water District of Southern California (MWDSC) from which it purchases State Project Water.
 Therefore, as a sub-agency under CMWD, Oxnard water customers can participate in water conservation incentive programs offered by MWDSC, such as bewaterwise.com.

 Imported water supply originates in Northern California and is conveyed over 500 miles to Southern California through the State Water Project’s (SWP) system of reservoirs, aqueducts and pump stations.
 Water is filtered and disinfected at MWDSC’s Joseph Jensen Filtration Facility in Granada Hills.
 CMWD receives the treated water from MWDSC via the MWD West Valley Feeder and either stores the treated water in Lake Bard to be treated later or feeds the water directly to the Springville Reservoir near Camarillo.
 The City receives water from Springville Reservoir through the City’s Oxnard and Del Norte Conduits which feed the City’s four water blending stations.